openHPI/xikolo-ios/fastlane/README.md

 ```
 fastlane ios release
 ```
-Build and ppload only IPA and metadata to iTunesConnect
+Build and upload only IPA and metadata to iTunesConnect

 No upload of screenshots
 ### ios release_openhpi